I regularly get asked:

 Note: if you don’t have a column/columns with amounts you can just drag all remaining fields into the Rows area.

-Right click on it and select PivotTable Options > on the Display tab select ‘Classic PivotTable layout’, and while you’re there un-check ‘Show expand/collapse buttons’ as we don’t need these since every record will be displayed.
+On the PivotTable Analyze tab deselect ‘Expand/collapse buttons’ as we don’t need these since every record will be displayed.

 Tip 1: If you want you can turn off the Grand Total row.
 Right click the Pivot Table > PivotTable Options > Totals & Filters tab > uncheck ‘Show grand totals for columns’.